 Medical malpractice occurs when a medical professional is negligent in performing his or her duties and causes injury to a patient.
 Any medical professional whose mistake caused your injuries or worsened an existing condition can be held liable.
 This includes doctors, nurses, technicians, and medical facilities.

-For a free legal consultation with a Medical Malpractice lawyer serving New Orleans, call 800-537-8185
+For a free legal consultation with a Medical Malpractices lawyer serving New Orleans, call 800-537-8185

 What Qualifies As Medical Malpractice?